4nt1/restricted_access/README.md

 * `:prevent_#{level}_#{resource_name}_access`, which calls `:restrict_#{current_resource.level}_#{resource_name}_access` if the `:current_#{resource_name}` doesn't have enough access right.

-If you use Devise, you already have a `:current_#{resource_name}` method, if you don't use Devise, just implement it.
+If you use Devise, you already have a `:current_#{resource_name}` method, if you don't use Devise, just implement the method.

 ```ruby
 class FrontController < ApplicationController